NeilJustice/Cloudundancy/README.md

 C:\Users\UserName\Documents\WindowsPowerShell\ -> PowerShell

 [FileSubpathsToNotCopy]
-# In the [FileSubpathsToNotCopy] section, case-insensitive file path substrings can be listed
+# In the [FileSubpathsToNotCopy] section, case-sensitive file path substrings can be listed one per line
-# so as to not copy files matching the listed case-insensitive file path substrings

 # PowerShell Modules folder to not copy, as PowerShell modules can be easily reinstalled
 PowerShell\Modules\